 DO PLUMBERS AND ELECTRICIANS HAVE TO REGISTER?

-No. Plumbers and electricians are already licensed by another Rhode Island agency.
-They do not have to file for a Contractors' Registration unless they work outside of the purview of their license.
-They are required to be insured pursuant to 5-65-7.
+No. Plumbers and electricians are licensed by the Rhode Island Department of Labor & Training.
+They do not have to register with the Contractors' Registration and Licensing Board unless they work outside of the purview of their license.

 WHAT ABOUT SUPPLIERS?